AravindA96/Project/README.md

 # Aravind's project
-- Date & Time :
+- Date & Time of make:
-- Number of lines : 18
+- Number of lines of code : 18